ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 The solution is designed to accommodate scenarios where an existing bastion node is already configured.
 This flexibility is particularly useful when:

-* A bastion node has already been set up as part of a previous deployment.
+* A bastion node that has already been set up as part of a previous deployment.

 * The environment uses LDAP-based authentication.

-* Similar use cases requiring centralized secure access points.

-For instance, if a Spectrum Scale Storage cluster already exists with an associated bastion node, users can repurpose this bastion node to manage and access the LSF cluster nodes.
+For instance, if a Spectrum Scale Storage cluster is already deployed and configured.
+The solution is associated with a bastion node, users can repurpose this bastion node to manage and access the LSF cluster nodes.
 This provides a single, secure access point for both solutions.

 To configure and use an existing bastion node, users must provide the following details: